akhilesh7196/git_tests/README.txt

 New Edit to test updating fork from main repository.

+New Edit on Mater branch in Main Repository.

 New Edit from forkUpdateBranch of Forked Repository in another user account.